ManjinderSingh3/Driver-Drowsiness-Detection-using-KNN-and-CNN/README.md

 - Frames extracted from videos are saved in `img` folder.
 - KNN_Dataset folder has final `normalized_data.csv` file which is used to build KNN Model.
 - Follow `K-Nearest Neighbors.ipynb` file to build KNN model.
-- As there were huge number of images of training CNN Model so CNN_Dataset folder is currently empty.
+- As there were huge number of images of training CNN Model so CNN_Dataset folder is currently empty as Gihub allows maximum file size to be 100 Mb.
+Also Git-lfs has limit of 5 Gb data per month in free trial.
 - To build CNN Model follw `Convolutional Neural Network.ipynb` file.